 Signing with Quality Control Music (who boast an insane trap roster of Migos, Lil Yachty, Cardi B and more) Rich really started being bout the Benjamins.
 “Releasing Feels Good to Be Rich” making him $110,000+, “Flexing on Purpose” for$130,000 and “Dabbing Fever” for $190,000 within the same damn year, Rich obviously had one thing on his mind: getting rich.

 We got some real Scarface vibes going on here.
-Rich owns a mansion on the Miami waterfront, flexes with albino snakes around his neck and most impressively (from a professional standpoint – the snake is dope as shit) owns his own record label, “Rich Forever Music”.
+Rich owns a mansion on the Miami waterfront, flexes with albino snakes around his neck and most impressively (from a professional standpoint – that snake is dope as shit) owns his own record label, “Rich Forever Music”.

 Plainly put, his bench is stacked.
-Not only does Rich have Famous Dex on his team, but also the up-incoming wonder kid of Brooklyn, Jay Critch.
+Not only does Rich have Famous Dex on his team, but also the up-incoming allstar of Brooklyn, Jay Critch.
 All starting out as SoundCloud rap-rats, the Rich Forever crew is making new sounds and new waves in ways the OG’s would have actually approved.
 This is where Rich the Kid reportedly made the majority of his money – although his music slaps too, don’t get me wrong.

 In 2016 Rich Forever Music and 300 Entertainment linked up for a contract deal that landed Rich hundreds of thousands alone, making him a truly made rapper.
 Rich being Rich though, he didn’t stop there.
-Towards the end of 2017 after coming off the single “Talk About”, Interscope Records signed the now rap execute…and a couple months later, his whole crew gets signed to TBG/Maverick.
+Towards the end of 2017 after coming off the single “read about it”, Interscope Records signed the now rap execute…and a couple months later, his whole crew gets signed to TBG/Maverick.
 Like what the hell…to every rapper out there who likes to say they’re hustlin’ and making “money moves”, y’all can’t say shit until you’ve reached Rich the Kid’s level of professional finesse.